mrosespencer/QTSP/README.md

 The subfolders are organized as follows:

 The Cost subfolder contains the randomly generated cost files and models for the quadratic TSP.
 Details on creating the different random classes of quadratic costs can be found in the "MakeTSP.py" file.
 These are read as the cost inputs for the different quadratic models.
+We provide 100 size 5 problems (for averaging), 10 size 8 problems (for averaging), 5 of size 10 problems, 5 size 12 problems, and one each of the larger sizes (15, 20, 25, 30).
+Size 12 is the largest size that solved in three hours.

 The LinDantzig folder contains the linearized quadratic models for the Dantzig subtour elimination formulation.